 August: The Towards Peace Policies and Procedures were published on the website.

-October: Towards Peace staff, spiritual companions and Board members promoted the existence of Towards Peace within the Diocese of Galway.
+October: Towards Peace staff, spiritual companions and Board members promoted the existence of Towards Peace within the Galway region.

-March: Towards Peace staff, spiritual companions and Board members promoted the existence of Towards Peace within the Diocese of Cork and Ross.
+March: Towards Peace staff, spiritual companions and Board members promoted the existence of Towards Peace within the region of Cork and Ross.